 I am not suggesting that any conversion to a single pass radiator be reversed.
 On the contrary, if the engine operates within it's designed operating temperatures then leave it alone.

-What I am suggesting is that a large percentage of single pass radiator conversions not only offer no advantages to the stock system, but these conversions create a cooling system inferior to the original.
+What I am suggesting is that a large percentage of single pass radiator conversions not only offer no advantages to the stock system, but these conversions can create new problems that result in a cooling system inferior to the original.

-I am always amused at those who swear that they have converted to a single pass radiator, which has cured all their overheating problems and the car now runs cool in even the hottest weather.
-The single pass radiator is not what is preventing the car from overheating.
+I am always amused at those who swear that they have converted to a single pass cross flow radiator, which has cured all their overheating problems and the car now runs cool in even the hottest weather.
+The single pass cross flow radiator is not what is preventing the car from overheating.
 The new (or repaired) radiator is what's preventing the car from overheating.

 The stock Jaguar V-12 cooling system needs to be properly maintained, not redesigned.